ngs-docs/angus/rmarkdown_rnaseq.md

 ## Publishing on RPubs

 Once you make a beautiful dynamic document you may wish to share it with others.
-One option to share it with the world is to host it on <a href="https://rpubs.com/" target="_blank">RPubs</a>.
+One option to share it with the world is to host it on [RPubs](https://rpubs.com/).
 With RStudio, this makes it very easy!
 Do the following:

 1. Create your awesome `.Rmd` document.
 2. Click the ![](_static/rmarkdown/knit.png) button to render your HTML document to be published.